madzera/happytree/README.md

 interface to handle these elements.

 ### Importing the HappyTree API
-To import the HappyTree API into a Maven project, simply add the following:
+To import the HappyTree API into a project, simply add the following:

 ```xml
 <dependency>